Why Romantic Partners Really Argue: What You May Not Know

 Our relationship and attachment needs are naturally healthy and adaptive.
 Aside from disagreements rooted in personality differences, partners actually argue because their interactive patterns leave them feeling stuck and disconnected.
 These patterns are demarcated as the relationship's "negative cycle," in which partners must learn to combat as a team.
 The out is creating emotionally-bonding experiences of vulnerability and closeness instead of stuckness from their negative cycle.
 In this sense, their arguments actually demarcate stuck patterns of mutually-reinforcing responses in which their attachment bond feels threatened.
 Relationships fail not because of increased conflict, but lack of connection, decreasing affection, and reduced emotional responsiveness because of partners’ stuck responses in their "negative cycle."

-Research on partners' arguments suggests that they don’t use communication skills in the heat of an argument.
+Research suggests that partners don’t use communication skills in the heat of an argument even if they know them well.
 So, contrary to what you may think, if you seek EFT relationship therapy, your therapist won’t be teaching you communication skills often.
 Most people in struggling relationships generally know how to communicate.
 You likely communicate quite well with friends, coworkers, strangers, etc. Yet why do you have a hard time communicating with your partner(s)?
 The answer is that you are caught by a negative pattern of reactions (arguments), feelings unspoken, and confusing or hidden ways of trying to get your need for connection and comfort met.
 There’s a lot more going on underneath the words that isn’t being communicated.
 Getting to what's underneath leads us to the true cause of arguments and relationship distress.

-Thus, focusing on communication skills won’t get to the root of the problems or fix them long-term.
-Research on the arguments of partners shows that they don’t use communication skills in the heat of an argument.
-In reality, when you’re upset and you need good communication the most, you likely react from your gut at lightning speed.
+When you’re upset and you need good communication the most, you likely react from your gut at lightning speed.
 You typically don’t stop to think about using communication skills such as “I-statements” and "reflecting" or "validating" the statements your partner just made.
+This is also why focusing on communication skills won’t get to the root of the problems or fix them long-term.

 Therapy can help

-This softer, more vulnerable sharing can feel downright scary and profoundly uncomfortable.
+Fortunately, the research is clear that therapy works well.
+This softer, more vulnerable sharing needed to heal can feel downright scary and profoundly uncomfortable.
 Turning toward vulnerability is hard work, but worth it.
 Good relationship counseling is a deep bonding experience that lasts months and years after therapy ends.
 You may be nervous, but starting therapy may just save your relationships(s) and change your life.
 Too many partners start therapy up to seven-plus years too late.

 We don't only exercise when we're sick, so why not work on your relationships before arguments escalate and the relationship deteriorates?
 At the end of the day, what matters more than your relationships?
 It’s common to be nervous about starting relationship work and EFT can help you with it.
 Losing the love(s) of your life or hurting in your most important relationship(s) is way more costly than working on them.
 It may just be the best investment you'll ever make.